PX4/PX4-Autopilot/nuttx/configs/mcu123-lpc214x/README.txt

    changed from high to low, the LPC214x will enter ISP (In System Programming) state.

-3. start lpc21isp.sh
+3. Start lpc21isp.sh

-4. reset the board
+4. Reset the board

 ARM/LPC214X-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^